 Amy Andrew's blog is where I started and it's where I keep going for blogging info.

 Amy is super knowledgeable but also balanced.
 She's a mom like me with limits on her time.
 We can't do everything and she reflects that truth in all of her blogging recommendations.

 I started my blogging journey with Bluehost.

-They are a great hosting company with good service, great rates and great support.
-Numerous times they went above and beyond to help me with blogging issues and problems (including the time when some icky person put very undesirable images on my site. :-(.
+For me, numerous times they went above and beyond to help me with blogging issues and problems (including the time when some icky person put very undesirable images on my site. :-(.
 And their service is guaranteed.

 I recommend that you go for the longest possible plan available.
 If at any time you decide to leave or cancel your service, they will refund the unused portion of your plan - no questions asked.